katemyoung/checkout/README.md

 ## What I might do next

-If I continued working on this app, I might refactor the promotional rules into their own class.
+- [ ] If I continued working on this app, I might refactor the promotional rules into their own class, and so they did not have to be passed in as an array.
-I would also continue working on refactoring the test suite, to try and use test doubles and FactoryBot.
+- [ ] I would also continue working on refactoring the test suite, to try and use test doubles and FactoryBot.